naema-ahmed/urbanization-co2-panel-analysis/README.md

 ## Overview

 This project examines whether increasing urbanization is associated with changes in CO₂ emissions across countries.
+The dataset described the CO₂ emissions per capita, population, energy consumption, GDP, and their related indexes and growth/lagged variables for 36 countries across a 28-year period (1975-2002).
 Multiple econometric models were implemented and compared, including linear and quadratic Pooled OLS regression, and Fixed Effects models, with robustness checks to validate the findings.

 ## Methodology